 pjsHeikenAshi – A Heiken Ashi indicator for Ninjatrader 8

 I have been using Heiken Ashi bars for many years.
 I developed my own because the available indicators at the time did not fulfil my requirements and Ninjatrader did not support them natively.
 NT8 has since added a crude version of HA.
-I call it crude because it is implemented within the restrictions of their bar types, which means all the numbers are rounded to the nearest tick size.
+I call it crude because it is implemented within the restrictions of their bar types, which means all the numbers are rounded to the nearest tick size and historical bars don’t always match real-time bars.
 This can create some odd-looking HA bars in instruments like NQ and you lose a lot of the patterns and smoothing effect you would typically see on some other platforms.
 For this reason, this version is implemented as an indicator, not a native bar type.
-Of course, I also wanted better performance, optional volatility smoothing, to be able to use the HA bars with range and Renko charts (not possible natively in NT), automation possibilities, and much more!
+Of course, I also wanted better performance, optional volatility smoothing, to be the ability to use the HA bars with range and Renko charts (not possible natively in NT), automation possibilities, and much more!
 This is it.
 The solution I came up with, refined and tested daily for many years now.
-It is the highest performing HA indicator I have tested and can produce some beautiful charts.
+It is the highest-performing HA indicator I have tested and can produce some beautiful charts.

-The traditional, and alternative Heiken Ashi calculations are available.
-Take a look at the 8 range MES chart below.
+Traditional and alternative Heiken Ashi calculations are available.
+Take a look at the 8-range MES chart below.
 This is what pjsHeikenAshi is good at.
-Keeping you in the trend, and probably more importantly, stopping you fighting it.
+Keeping you in the trend, and probably more importantly, stopping you from fighting it.